ennnbeee/ennnbeee.github.io/content/posts/macOS-identifying-m1.md

     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
+hero: /img/autopilot-tags.png # image path/url
+excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---

 https://github.com/MagerValp/MacModelShelf/blob/master/dump.markdown